nileshbharsawade24/ESB-v2.0/README.md

 <!-- Also make sure you have mysql installed in your system. <br /> -->

 # How to run -
+If you have not, then first setup your database and tables with appropriate schema and index with following commands :

+    make clean
+    make setup
+    ./setup

+Then run the esb application with following commands :

     make clean
     make all
     ./run